 The distinguishing feature of primary elections is the tug-of-war between a candidate's electability and her ideological compatibility with the party's base.
 Electability motivations push candidates towards moderation (Owen and Grofman, 2006).
 Because of partisan sorting, however, candidates who can better appeal to the median voter tend to be further ideologically from the party's base (Hall and Snyder Jr, 2015; Levendusky, 2009; Gerber and Morton, 1998).
-Primary voters thus often face a trade-off between nominating an incongruent co-partisan who has a greater probability of winning in the general election versus someone closer who might have a harder time winning the hearts of swing voters.
+Primary voters thus often face a trade-off between nominating an incongruent centrist who has a greater probability of winning in the general election versus someone closer to them, but may have a harder time winning the hearts of swing voters.

-In this paper, I study when and how incumbents can manipulate this trade-off.
+In this paper, I study when and how incumbents can manipulate this trade-off in a standard unidimensional spatial voting framework.
 Incumbents have both the means and the motivation to influence the opposition party's primary process.
-I argue they can improve their reelection chances by strategically pursuing extreme policies that embolden the extremist factions in the opposition party.
-This move to more extreme positions affects the selection of candidates on the other side, benefiting the incumbent despite hurting most voters.
+I argue they can improve their reelection chances by strategically pursuing extreme platforms that embolden the extremist factions in the opposition party.
+This move affects the selection of candidates on the other side, benefiting the incumbent despite hurting most voters.
 The mechanism described here demonstrates how elite polarization can spiral in a feedback loop where extremism on one side begets more extremism on the other.